rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 Piston is a modular game engine written in Rust.

-A new Discord channel has been set up for the Piston project: https://t.co/8YOj3auDr9?amp=1
+A new [Discord channel](https://t.co/8YOj3auDr9?amp=1) has been set up for the Piston project.

 Piston consists of a core library "piston" which itself are composed of smaller libraries for abstracting input, window and event loop.
 This design helps reducing breaking changes in the ecosystem.